 Perhaps you’ve heard that including ALT text in your image description is essential.
 Your image’s ALT text is what Google interprets as the image’s anchor (when said image is part of a link).

 Image anchors are beneficial because they broaden your anchor text profile.
 Furthermore, they can boost your SEO for Google images.
 You should create a descriptive ALT text for the image link.

-Here’s a nice image anchor examples:
+Here’s a nice image anchor example:

 Long-tail anchors can sometimes include an entire subheading or headline for a link.
 Sometimes writers will link to an entire sentence.
 While you may not want to write long-tail anchors all the time, they can be beneficial for SEO.
 Furthermore, you have no control over what other websites do.